Anglo-French blockade of the Río de la Plata: Consequences of Obligado

 The convoy resumed their navigation after the repairs, but with only 52 of the original 90 commercial ships, as the others returned to Montevideo.
 Mansilla made new attacks at the batteries in Tonelero and Acevedo, but the ships were not damaged very much.
 By moving to the east side of the river, they could fire against the batteries and destroy them from a safe distance.
-Mansilla made a more effective resistance at San Lorenzo on 4 June 1846, in the same site where José de San Martín fought the battle of San Lorenzo.
+Mansilla made a more effective resistance at San Lorenzo on 4 June 1846, on the same site where José de San Martín fought the battle of San Lorenzo.
 The batteries here were hidden, and attacked the Anglo-French navy by surprise.
 Many merchant ships collided with others, and the steam ships fired for more than four hours.
 According to the British report, all ships received shots during the engagement.

 The Fulton arrived to Asunción, with the intention to recognize the independence of Paraguay, recruit them against Rosas, and sign a treaty of commerce and friendship.
-Carlos Antonio López did not agree to the British terms, he expected recognition first, war later, and a treaty for the end; not all things at once.
+Carlos Antonio López did not agree to the British terms; he expected recognition first, war later, and a treaty for the end, not all things at once.
 The commerce failed, as Corrientes and Paraguay were not as wealthy as the Anglo-French expected, and they returned with most of their products.